25 DIY Box Turtle Habitat Ideas & Inspirations For Beginners

 Pebbles and pond lining should be used to line the pond, and organic soil and big turtle-safe plants should be used in the dry area.
 Create hiding places and shelter using hollow logs to provide your turtle with the ideal home.

-25. Grey Wooden Enclosure
+25. Grey Wooden box turtle Enclosure

-Materials | Wood, wire net, soil, dried leaves, water bowl, cave, cuttlebone, lamp, etc. |
+| Materials | Wood, wire net, soil, dried leaves, water bowl, cave, cuttlebone (my pick: natural cuttlefish bone), lamp, etc. |

-Difficulty level | Challenging |
+| Difficulty level | Challenging |

 Build a square wooden box with a lid that is partially covered and has wire netting to allow UV light exposure.
 Use organic soil as the substrate, then tuck a bowl of water and some dried leaves beneath the side of the lid that is completely covered.